1 dead, 1 injured when ladder strikes power line at Madrona church

 A woman walking by called 911, he said.

-Madrona Grace pastor Kathy Keener was standing outside the church, talking with church members who had walked over to investigate.
+Madrona Grace Pastor Kathy Keener was standing outside the church, talking with church members who had walked over to investigate.

-“It’s a freak accident and we’re so sad,” Keener said, adding that the church had hired the men to paint the outside of the church, a job they had nearly finished.
+“It’s a freak accident, and we’re so sad,” Keener said, adding that the church had hired the men to paint the outside of the church, a job they had nearly finished.

-“They were very nice men and they had painted other homes in the neighborhood,” she said.
+“They were very nice men, and they had painted other homes in the neighborhood,” she said.
 “I drove by every day.”

 At around 3:30 p.m., Keener received several texts and calls saying there had been an accident at the church.
 One just read: “Emergency.
 Right now.”

-The pastor plans to start a fund for the mens’ families.
+The pastor plans to start a fund for the men’s families.

 Because the accident occurred in a work setting, it will be investigated by the Washington State Department of Labor & Industries, Cuerpo said.

-Note: CORRECTION: An earlier version of this story incorrectly spelled Seattle Police Detective Mark Jamieson’s name.
-It has since been updated.